Union Forensic Society Invitational

 I debated 3 years at Maize High and am currently in my fourth year of assistant coaching also at Maize High.

 I will listen to and evaluate kritikal args (including performance affs) but there are probably better judges out there if you're a K team.
 Obviously I will evaluate run-of-the-mill Ks like Cap and Foucault, but don't assume I know all about your cyber queer theory matrix argument.
+Accessibility is a very important part of any kritik.
 That being said, a team that is obviously knowledgeable about the kritik they are running and does a good job at framing the round and providing alt solvency can certainly win.
 However, I will vote on no link to the K and I will default to policy impacts unless the framing debate is done well.
 Answer direct questions in cx, try not to perf con or change advocacy stances between speeches (obviously you can kick out of the K but some of those things might haunt you on other flows).
 I don't love K v.
 K debates (framework makes the game work) but do what you must.

 CPs and DAs